 The Josephine M. Cunningham Tervalon Scholarship

 The Josephine M. Cunningham Tervalon Scholarship was established in 1999 in honor of Josephine M. Cunningham Tervalon, MSW, CGP, FAGPA, a role model, mentor, teacher, supervisor, and leader, who has inspired the development of many colleagues, particularly women in the practice of group psychotherapy.
 This scholarship was established to evoke and encourage women of color to further their professional development and training.
-The award is for up to the full six-day tuition to the AGPA Annual Institute and Conference.
+The award is for up to the full six-day tuition to AGPA Connect.